zchee/golang-wiki/gopls.md

 ## Installation

 First, install `gopls` by running `go get -u golang.org/x/tools/cmd/gopls`.
 We suggest using VSCode with the Go plugin.

-The required settings are:
+Turning off both build and vet on save is useful to avoid duplicating diagnostics from both gopls and VSCode-Go. `gopls` also runs both `gofmt` and `goimports`.

+### Editors instructions
+* VSCode, through the [VSCode-Go](https://github.com/microsoft/vscode-go) plugin, with the following settings:
 ```json
 "go.useLanguageServer": true,
 "go.alternateTools": {